ysmood/nofs/readme.md

 ## Function Alias

-For some naming convention reason, `nofs` also uses some common alias for fucntions.
+For some naming convention reasons, `nofs` also uses some common alias for fucntions.
 See [src/alias.coffee](src/alias.coffee).

 ## Benckmark